aidanthewiz/VibeCity/artifacts/architecture.md

 ![Code Design UML Diagram](https://raw.githubusercontent.com/aidanthewiz/VibeCity/master/artifacts/ClassDiagram1.png)

 The user in the class diagram should hold the users ID, the users Password, the users Email, the users two factor authentication, and the users spotify account link.
-The user shall be able to modify their information.
-The users should be able to create private parties that have a party ID, party join code, party members, the state of the party being open or closed, and assign a party leader.
-In the party class the user can create, close, share the party information, and set the song to listen to.
+The profile controller allows users to be able to modify their information.
+The users should be able to create private parties that have a party ID, party join code, party members, the state of the party being open or closed, and assign a party leader through the party controller.
+In the party model class statuses can be set such as creating, closing, and kicking abilities.
 The spotify controller controls the spotify actions for these parties.
-Users can vote on tracks that they like.
-The tracks are listed on a leaderboard.
-The comment class allows the users to comment on certain tracks that they have listened to.
-In the comment class the user can write content, give a rating, list who made the comment, and show what song these comments were applied to.
+The join code controller generates join codes for parties.
+Users can vote on tracks that they like and comment on them using the leaderboard controller, which lists all tracks are listed on a leaderboard.
+Data for these are stored in the track, comment, and rating models.
+The email model stores email data for email integration.
+The Connected Account model stores data related to connected spotify accounts.

 | Classes                   |      User Story ID       |
 |---------------------------|:------------------------:|